robertying/react-native-github-markdown/README.md

 ## Caveats

+- I haven't found any working HTML sanitizer for React Native, so you should always treat unknown input source carefully.
+Do proper sanitization yourself if possible.
 - Code syntax highlighting seems odd for long code snippets.
 It's a problem with `highlight.js`.
 You can choose to disable it using the `highlight` prop.

 ## Behind the Scene